 Title to the community assets of the Park rests with Stirling Council.
 However, under the revised management agreement signed by the constituent authorities, East Dunbartonshire Council has beneficial use of the fixed assets of Mugdock Country Park.
-In addition, East Dunbartonshire Council entered into a lease arrangement commencing 1 April 1999 to operate the designated assets as a Country Park as defined in the Countryside (Scotland) Act 1967.
+In addition, East Dunbartonshire Council entered into a lease arrangement commencing 1 April 1999 to operate the designated assets as a Country Park as defined in the Countryside

+(Scotland) Act 1967.
 This lease arrangement is for a peppercorn rent of £1 per annum, and will continue until 31 March 2049.

 Accordingly, it has been considered appropriate that the Park's fixed assets are consolidated into the accounts of the Council.
-At 31 March 2018, the total net book value of the Park's buildings & equipment was £587,390 and of community assets was £2,180,000.
+At 31 March 2019, the total net book value of the Park's buildings & equipment was £683,248 and of community assets was £2,180,000.

-Overall, the net cost of capital for 2017/18 was lower than budget by £45,787 due to decreased spend, combined with over-recovery of income received for filming these will both be carried forward into 2018/19.
+Overall, the net cost of capital for 2018/19 was lower than budget by £3,735 due to projects being re-phased into 2019/20.